isaacphysics/isaac-graph-checker/README.md

 Then, run the top level POM's `install` Maven target and the library will be available.

+### Using with `isaac-api`
+Temporarily change the version of `isaac-graph-checker` in `isaac-api`'s POM to the version string for the snapshot version you've just built.

 ## Tuning
 The settings used by the graph checker can be calibrated using Bluefin.